POLS 155 - American Political Institutions » Fall 2021 » Chapter 3

 What does it mean to say that the Fifth Amendment protects citizens against double jeopardy?

-A citizen cannot be tried for a crime without an eyewitness.
+B. A citizen cannot be tried without a court-appointed lawyer.

 Question #42